emsterdam1/anRNAlab-Protocols/Northern-Blotting/RNA-Electroblotting.md

 **Part 2: Electroblotting Transfer to nylon membrane (~2 hours)**

-**4.** Equilibrate nylon membrane and 8 sheets of whatman paper in 1X TBE buffer for 10 minutes.
+**4.** Cut a nylon membrane as close to the size of your gel as possible. <br/>Equilibrate nylon membrane and 8 sheets of whatman paper in 1X TBE buffer for 10 minutes.

 **5.** Rinse 2 sponges with distilled water and shake dry.
 Assemble transfer sandwich in plastic chamber: <br/> bubble-guard > cathode (-) > bubble-guard > sponge